ramerasinghe/Google-Cybersecurity-Certificate-Projects/README.md

 ## ✨ Google Cybersecurity Professional Certificate

 ### Overview
 This repository is dedicated to my journey through the **Google Cybersecurity Professional Certificate**.
-It includes my study notes, hands-on labs, key takeaways, and practical exercises as I develop foundational skills in cybersecurity.
+Included are some of the hands-on-labs I worked on during the program.

 ### Course Topics & Key Learnings
 1. **Foundations of Cybersecurity**